Tarnadas/smmdb-lib/documentation/api.md

 <a name="Course+isThumbnailBroken"></a>

 ### course.isThumbnailBroken() ⇒ <code>Promise.&lt;boolean&gt;</code>
-Check if this course's thumbnail is broken
+Check if this course's thumbnail has been generated by Cemu versions prior to 1.9.1

 **Kind**: instance method of [<code>Course</code>](#Course)
 <a name="Course+writeThumbnail"></a>